thegrumpys/odop/docs/Help/feasibility.md

-## FEASIBILITY
+## Feasibility

- This section is referenced by the message produced when SEARCH converges without a feasible solution.
-Well, if you are in that situation ...
+ If you are in a situation where when Search does not produce a feasible result ...

- Don't panic !
+ Don't panic!
  Don't get the idea that the program is unable to find an answer when you know that a reasonable answer is available.

  Look at the violations.
 Adjust constraint levels.
 Repeat the search.